fredlf/Crowd_Supply_Community_Code_of_Conduct/README.md

-# Adafruit Community Code of Conduct
+# Crowdsupply Community Code of Conduct

+Based on the Adafruit Code of Conduct and used with permission.